nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `Vax@NUS` and the **Actor** is the `user`, unless specified otherwise)

+**Use case: Add a student entry**

+**MSS**

+1. User requests to add a specific student entry.
+2. System prompts for student details.
+3. User input the respective details.
+4. System adds the student entry.

+    Use case ends.

+**Extensions**

+* 1a.
+The specified student entry exist in the system.

+    * 1a1.
+System shows an error message.

+        Use case ends.

+* 3a.
+User does not give input to all the required fields to add a student entry.

+    * 3a1.
+System shows an error message.

+        Use case ends.

+  Use case ends.

+**Use case: Add a vaccination appointment**

+**MSS**

+1. User requests to add a vaccination appointment.
+2. System prompts for details about the vaccination appointment.
+3. User input the respective details.
+4. System adds the vaccination appointment.

+    Use case ends.

+**Extensions**

+* 3a.
+User does not give input to all the required fields to add a vaccination appointment.

+    * 3a1.
+System shows an error message.

+        Use case ends.

+* 4a.
+The given appointment date and time clashes with an existing vaccination appointment for another student.

+   * 4a1.
+System shows an error message.

+      Use case ends.

 **Use case: Delete a student**

 **MSS**